skylerchang/portfolio/content/publication/paper1/index.md

 ---
-title: "Single cell RNA-sequencing of feline peripheral immune cells with V(D)J repertoire and cross species analysis of T lymphocytes"
+title: "Use of immune repertoire sequencing to resolve discordant microscopic and immunochemical findings in a case of T cell-rich large B cell lymphoma in a young dog"
 authors:
 - Raneesh Ramarapu
 - Judit M. Wulcan